energinet-open-incubator/innersource-collaboration/guides/issue_trackers.md

 This document provides an [Overview](#overview) on Issues, describing their purpose and layout on Github.
 Additionally, some [Guidelines](#guidelines) are provided, specifying best practices for using them here in Project Origin.

 ## Overview
 An issue in Github can be created to track progress on a specific task or topic.
-In this context, the term “issue” should not be interpreted as “problem”, but rather as a “subject that needs attention and action”.
+In this context, the term _“issue” should not be interpreted as “problem”, but rather as a “subject that needs attention and action”_.
 All repositories have a tab, containing all issues created in the given repository:

 IMAGE HERE